ekral/Utb.PizzaKiosk/README.md

       +SessionMenu : Menu
    }

-   note for Order "PizzaConfigurtion is deep copied from the KioskSession's SelectedPizza" class Order{
+   note for Order "PizzaConfiguration is deep copied from the KioskSession's SelectedPizza" class Order{
       +OrderId
       +Status : OrderStatusType